About the Program

 - Salary: There is no salary or stipend received during the clinical practicum.

 - Relocation: Clinical sites are located throughout Canada.
 Depending on where your clinical practicum is located, room and board plus incidental expenses are the responsibility of the student.
+There are currently no clinical training placements available within Edmonton.

 Accreditation & Industry Certification